DataStax-Academy/zdm-scenario-katapod/step9.md

 nano vars/zdm_proxy_core_config.yml
 ```

+_Note: `nano` might occasionally fail to start.
+In that case, hitting Ctrl-C in the console and re-launching the command would help._

-Once you save and exit the editor, you can issue another
+Once you save and exit the editor (`Ctrl-X`, then `Y`, then `Enter`), you can issue another
 "rolling update" to propagate the new configuration
 to the proxy(/proxies):